middlewares/skeleton/CONTRIBUTING.md

 Good pull requests – patches, improvements, new features – are a fantastic help.
 Before create a pull request, please follow these instructions:

 * The code must follow the [PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
-Run `composer cs` to fix the code
+Run `composer cs-fix` to fix the code
 * Write tests
 * Document any change in `README.md` and `CHANGELOG.md`
 * One pull request per feature.
 If you want to do more than one thing, send multiple pull request